4 min read

 What Happens After a Microsoft 365 Mailbox is Compromised?

-Inbox rules are created to hide, delete, or forward specific messages.
-Additional authentication methods or OAuth applications are resisted to maintain access even after remediation attempts.
-Attackers then monitor email thread for payment approvals, vendor relationships, and payroll processes, sometimes for weeks, before acting.
+Once access is established, attackers focus on persistence and timing rather than immediate action.
+They create inbox rules to hide, delete, or forward specific messages.
+They register additional authentication methods or OAuth applications to maintain access after remediation attempts.
+Then they monitor email threads for payment approvals, vendor relationships, and payroll processes.
+Some wait weeks before acting.

 For more details on post-compromise activity, persistence mechanisms, and containment steps, see What Happens After a Microsoft 365 Compromise.